Medical Malpractice Claims in Atlanta, Georgia

 Medical malpractice claims are highly complex and require the assistance of an attorney with a great deal of experience in this area of law.
 Your lawyer will need to be able to evaluate medical records and interview expert witnesses in order to prove negligence.
 Also, if there were multiple medical professionals involved in your treatment, your lawyer will need to be able to determine the appropriate parties to hold accountable for your injuries.
 These cases often take a great deal of time to prepare, so it is important that you act quickly to give our attorney as much time as possible to gather evidence before filing deadlines approach.

-When you meet with a medical malpractice attorney at Robbins & Associates, PC, bring as much documentation as you can, including medical records, correspondence, forms, photos and any applicable notes.
+When you meet with a medical malpractice attorney at Robbins Law, PC, bring as much documentation as you can, including medical records, correspondence, forms, photos and any applicable notes.
 Your attorney will discuss the case with you and help determine the best course of action.

 The burden of proof in a medical malpractice claim in Georgia is on you.
 In other words, you are responsible for proving that the healthcare professional acted negligently.
 The doctor, nurse, or hospital does not have to demonstrate that your care was administered properly; they just have to demonstrate that you did not successfully prove your case.
 Fortunately, the standard by which fault must be proven is only a preponderance of the evidence, which means that you must prove that it was more likely than not that negligence occurred and caused your injury.